nest/nestml/doc/syntax.md

 |$10^{-21}$ | zepto | z | $10^{21}$ | zetta | Z |
 |$10^{-24}$ | yocto | y | $10^{24}$ | yotta | Y |

-Finally, physical units can be combined to complex units.
+Finally, simple physical units can be combined to complex units.
 For this, multiplication (\*)-, division(\)- and power(\*\*)-operators can be used.
 ```
 mV*mV*nS**2/(mS*pA)